eezkni/UEGAN/README.md

 ## Contact

 Thanks for your attention!
-If you have any suggestion or question, you can leave a message here or contact us directly: eezkni@gmail.com
+If you have any suggestion or question, you can leave a message here or contact Zhangkai Ni (eezkni@gmail.com).

 ## License